kubernetes/test-infra/prow/more_prow.md

 Prow has a number of optional cluster components and a suite of plugins for `hook` that provide all sorts of automation.
 Check out the [README](/prow/cmd/README.md) in the [`prow/cmd`](/prow/cmd) directory for a list of cluster components and the [README](/prow/plugins/README.md) in the [`prow/plugins`](/prow/plugins) directory for information about available plugins.

+## Version your Presubmits inside the tested repo

+The [`inrepoconfig`](/prow/inrepoconfig/README.md) extenssin can be activated to allow versioning your Jobs inside the tested repo as opposed to in one central repo.

 ## Consume Prometheus metrics

 Some Prow components expose prometheus metrics that can be used for monitoring, alerting, and pretty graphs.
 You can find details in the [README](/prow/metrics/README.md) in the [`prow/metrics`](/prow/metrics) directory.